kodecocodes/i10t/sirikit/sirikit.markdown

 Make the background an attractive blue color.

-You're aiming for this:
+This is what you’re aiming for:

 ![bordered width=80%](images/UIExtensionStoryboard.png)

-Open the Assistant Editor and create the following outlets:
+Open the assistant editor and create the following outlets:

 - The left image view, called **balloonImageView**
 - The right image view, called **driverImageView**
 - The subtitle label, called **subtitleLabel**

-In **IntentViewController.swift** import the core app framework:
+In **IntentViewController.swift**, import the core app framework:

 ```swift
 import WenderLoonCore